 We’ve all been there.
-You’ve taken some really great jewelry making classes with fantastic instructors.
+You’ve taken some really great jewelry making classes with fantastic instructors who provided you with pre-made jewelry kits of all the materials you would need.
 Now, you’re ready to start working on your own.
 It’s exciting!
 It’s empowering!
 But then you start shopping for supplies in bulk.
 Talk about a whole new world.
 Don’t worry!
 We’re here to help.

 Instructor Erica Stice says, “We see this all the time in the studio.
 It can be overwhelming for students to figure out what they need.
 In fact, we have one class that’s all about training people how to plan, budget and create their designs.
 It’s a difficult lesson to teach.
 We quickly see how fast $50 can be spent on buying supplies!”

 Sketch it Out

 It’s worth it to spend some time sketching your design ideas.
 Look online or in the catalog to guide you so you know what components are readily available as you plan your design.
 Be sure to take note of product numbers to make it easy to put your order together when you’re ready.